connectpalaniappan/pal-notes/00_Literature_Pal/Highlights/Readwise Syncs.md

 - 2024-09-28 8:05 PM — Synced 6 highlights from 1 document.
     - 6 highlights from Internet Network Endpoint Groups Overview

+- 2024-09-29 8:10 PM — Synced 0 highlights from 0 documents.

+- 2024-09-30 8:38 PM — Synced 0 highlights from 0 documents.

+- 2024-10-01 8:50 PM — Synced 0 highlights from 0 documents.

+- 2024-10-02 9:01 PM — Synced 3 highlights from 3 documents.
+    - 1 highlights from Superstar Rajinikanth Hospitalised🚑 | Reason Why? #Superstarrajinikanth #Drpal
+    - 1 highlights from Good vs. Bad Foods: Are You Eating Right?❌
+    - 1 highlights from How Giphy Uses CDN to Serve 10 Billion GIFs Every Day

+- 2024-10-02 10:01 PM — Synced 1 highlight from 1 document.
+    - 1 highlights from How Giphy Uses CDN to Serve 10 Billion GIFs Every Day

+- 2024-10-03 10:41 PM — Synced 0 highlights from 0 documents.

+- 2024-10-04 12:41 AM — Synced 0 highlights from 0 documents.

+- 2024-10-04 8:40 PM — Synced 1 highlight from 1 document.
+    - 1 highlights from Designing Uber's Highly Available Emergency SOS Service

+- 2024-10-05 8:54 PM — Synced 0 highlights from 0 documents.

+- 2024-10-05 10:54 PM — Synced 1 highlight from 1 document.
+    - 1 highlights from The Architecture of Grab's Data Layer That Serves Millions of Orders Every Day

+- 2024-10-05 11:54 PM — Synced 1 highlight from 1 document.
+    - 1 highlights from Middle Class-க்கு சாப்பாட்டுக்கே வழி இல்ல, எப்படி சார் சேமிக்கிறது?
+Gobi Interviews Finance Experts

+- 2024-10-07 12:08 AM — Synced 0 highlights from 0 documents.

+- 2024-10-08 10:50 AM — Synced 0 highlights from 0 documents.

+- 2024-10-09 11:37 AM — Synced 0 highlights from 0 documents.

+- 2024-10-10 12:55 PM — Synced 0 highlights from 0 documents.

+- 2024-10-11 1:13 PM — Synced 0 highlights from 0 documents.